 Cornwall lies in southwest England and feels different from much of the country.
 Its peninsula location helped protect its Celtic identity.
 Cornwall is an English county, yet holds national minority status.
 Many see it as a nation within England.

-The Isle of Man sits in the Irish Sea between England and Ireland.
-It governs itself as a Crown dependency.
-The island blends Celtic and Viking history, shown at the Manx Museum in Douglas.
+The Isle of Man sits in the Irish Sea between England and Ireland, self-governed as a Crown dependency.
+The island blends Celtic and Viking history.

 Imbolc